shubham-aher/shubham-aher.github.io/about.md

 ![Profile Picture](/public/dp.jpg)

 Hellow, there !
-I am currently working as Associate Consultant at <a href="http://tibco.com" target="_blank">TIBCO Software Inc., Pune</a>.
+I am currently working as Associate Consultant at <a href="http://www.tibco.com" target="_blank">TIBCO Software Inc., Pune</a>.

 I have a Bachelor's Degree in Information Technology (University of Pune) from <a href="http://en.wikipedia.org/wiki/Pune_Institute_of_Computer_Technology" target="_blank">Pune Institute of Computer Technology</a>.

 Other than my professional work I am interested in mobile development, mobile security, reverse engineering.
-I also take keen interest in <a href="http://shubhamaher.com/juggling" target="_blank">juggling</a>, blogging, travelling, blog reading.
+I also take keen interest in <a href="http://shubhamaher.com/juggling">juggling</a>, <a href="http://shubhamaher.com/blog">blogging</a>, travelling, blog reading.

 ## Blog Site